gsandf/new-dev-setup/README.md

 This installs a lot of nice things (e.g. browsers, text editors, etc.) so you don’t have to.

+:eyes: Check out the [onboarding checklist](https://gsandf.atlassian.net/wiki/spaces/DEV/pages/95584261/Onboarding+Checklist) to see who to talk to about different things, meet different people on the team, and get an idea of what goes on each week.

 If there’s something you think is missing, please either [open an issue](https://github.com/gsandf/new-dev-setup/issues/new) or add it yourself and [make a pull request](https://github.com/gsandf/new-dev-setup/compare).

 ## Usage